mshimer/assertgin/README.md

    - String
    - Date
    - BigDecimal
-   - <you easily can add your own custom type .. (scroll down)
+   - ...you easily can add your own custom type .. (scroll down)

 **With collection types :**
    - Array